davidbolin/MetricGraph/README.md

   * Prepare a new stable release with CRAN submission:
 ```
+# If git flow was not initialized, initialize it with
+git flow init
+# When initializing git flow, choose the tag prefix as v
+# Now, start the release
 git flow release start major.(minor+1).0
 # In R, the following updates the version number in DESCRIPTION and NEWS:
 usethis::use_version("minor")
 ## At this point, see the CRAN submission section below.
 git flow release finish 'VERSION'
 # In the stable merge, accept all incoming changes.
-# Push the changes and do adjustments if needed.
+# Do adjustments if needed and push the changes.
+# Check the existing tags with
+git tag
-# Create a tag with
+# If a tag was not created, create one with
 git tag vX.X.X -m "Tag for version X.X.X"
 # After pushing the merge, also push the tag:
 git push origin vX.X.X
 # After handling the stable branch, merge back with devel.
 # In R, the following updates the dev version number in DESCRIPTION and NEWS:
 usethis::use_dev_version()